Jos Verstappen

 Born and raised in Dutch Limburg, Verstappen began competitive kart racing aged eight.
-After a successful karting career—culminating in two direct-drive Karting European Championships in 1989—Verstappen graduated to junior formulae.
+After a successful karting career—culminating in two senior European Championships in 1989—Verstappen graduated to junior formulae.
 He started his career in Formula Opel Lotus, winning the Benelux Championship in 1992.
 Later that year, he also won the EFDA Nations Cup, representing the Netherlands.
 Progressing to German Formula Three in 1993, Verstappen won the title in his rookie season with Opel, further winning the Masters of Formula 3.